Skip to content

 When multiple mechanisms are active simultaneously, the one that fires earliest in the overflow timeline wins:

-1. MPU guard — fires on the first write past the stack bottom (deepest recursion frame, before SP reaches PSPLIM).
+1. MPU guard — fires on the first write past the stack bottom (any data store, even via cached SP or absolute pointer; before SP reaches PSPLIM).

 3. Sentinel — would fire at the next context switch, but on Cortex-M33 PSPLIM always pre-empts it.